-- Press the or button to select front axle (), entire vehicle (2) or rear axle (4).
+- Press the point of point of the select front axle (1), entire vehicle (2) or rear axle (4).
 The LEDs for the selected preselection light up. - Press the v button to lower the chassis or the button to raise it.
 If the chassis is not at driving level, the similar indicator lamp in the instrument cluster lights up.
 Additionally, a yellow event window appears in the on-board computer with and set driving level. - ▶ Press the button to interrupt/cancel the raising or lowering operation.